Notes on OpenBSD

 Dnsmasq gets its information from the file “/etc/hosts”.
 This needs to be populated with a table connecting internet numbers with computer names.
 A sample host file is given in “/home/root/etc/hosts”. “hosts” files are distributed to all machines in our group, which makes internal ssh connections possible inside our cluster even if merlin is down.

 The order with which computers are powered up is important.
-First to be turned on is gryphon, since this provides NFS service to some of our computers.
+First to be turned on is loro, since this provides NFS service to some of our computers.
 Second, merlin should be booted.
 This provides DNS and gateway services.
 The rest of the computers can be booted in any order.
-However, computers not served by NFS can be booted at any time, and do not have to be rebooted if gryphon or merlin are restarted.
+However, computers not served by NFS can be booted at any time, and do not have to be rebooted if loro or merlin are restarted.

 The AMD64 version of OpenBSD generally works on all modern Intel/AMD hardware.
 However, there are specific issues with particular I/O hardware, graphics cards especially.